Artists of Color at RAM

 The value of the collaboration is that it opens up things that couldn’t happen any other way.
 When you paint by yourself, no matter how great a painter you are… you won’t have the courage to destroy your own painting.
 You think you are always right.
 But two people together, they don’t care.
 You paint something amazing, but he destroys it, because he sees it differently.
 And with this kind of fighting, something comes out in the painting that’s never happened before.
 It’s a mystery, and it creates a new magic…At the beginning, we knew it was interesting, but we didn’t know how special it was… But more and more as we worked together, we realized the value of the collaboration.
 People think we have the same idea and bring harmony to it before coming to the canvas.
 That’s wrong.
 The value of the collaboration is that it opens up things that couldn’t happen any other way.

-More from RAM’s Collection
+More Work from RAM’s Collection by Artists of Color

 Click/tap an image for more information